RTEMS/rtems-docs/c-user/config/bdbuf.rst

 CONFIGURE_APPLICATION_NEEDS_LIBBLOCK
 ------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_NEEDS_LIBBLOCK``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Block Device Cache is initialized during system initialization.

-NOTES:
+.. rubric:: NOTES:

 Each option of the Block Device Cache (bdbuf) configuration can be explicitly set by the user with the configuration options below.
 The Block Device Cache is used for example by the RFS and DOSFS filesystems.

 ..
 Generated from spec:/acfg/if/bdbuf-buffer-max-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_BDBUF_BUFFER_MAX_SIZE